Aggregation policies

 • body is a SQL expression that determines the restrictions of an aggregation policy.

-Calling internal functions from the body
+Calling functions from the body

-The body of an aggregation policy uses two internal functions to define the constraints of the policy: NO_AGGREGATION_CONSTRAINT and AGGREGATION_CONSTRAINT.
+The body of an aggregation policy uses two functions to define the constraints of the policy: NO_AGGREGATION_CONSTRAINT and AGGREGATION_CONSTRAINT.
 When the conditions of the body call one of these functions, the return value from the function determines how queries against the aggregation-constrained table or view must be formulated to return results.

 NO_AGGREGATION_CONSTRAINT